MCG-NJU/MOTIP/README.md

 - <span style="font-variant-numeric: tabular-nums;">**2025.02.27**</span>: Our paper is accepted by CVPR 2025 :tada: :tada:.
 The revised paper and a more efficient codebase will be released in March.
 Almost there :nerd_face: ~
 - <span style="font-variant-numeric: tabular-nums;">**2024.03.26**</span>: The first version of our paper is released at [arXiv:2403.16848v1](https://arxiv.org/abs/2403.16848v1) :pushpin:.
 The corresponding codebase is stored in the [prev-engine branch](https://github.com/MCG-NJU/MOTIP/tree/prev-engine) (No longer maintained starting April 2025 :no_entry:).

+## :dash: Quick Start

+- See [INSTALL.md](./docs/INSTALL.md) for instructions of installing required components.
+- See [DATASET.md](./docs/DATASET.md) for datasets download and preparation.
+- See [GET_STARTED.md](./docs/GET_STARTED.md) for how to get started with our MOTIP, including pre-training, training, and inference.
+- See [MODEL_ZOO.md](./docs/MODEL_ZOO.md) for well-trained models.
+- See [MISCELLANEOUS.md](./docs/MISCELLANEOUS.md) for other miscellaneous settings unrelated to the model structure, such as logging.

 ## :bouquet: Acknowledgements

 This project is built upon [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR), [MOTR](https://github.com/megvii-research/MOTR), [TrackEval](https://github.com/JonathonLuiten/TrackEval).
 Thanks to the contributors of these great codebases.